Genealogy

 • A register of Jewish funerals and tombstones in Møllegade in Copenhagen and the ten provincial cemeteries in Denmark.
 The database is partly based on the work by Julius Margolinsky and covers all known Jewish burials in Denmark from 1693-1886.
 The main objective of the database is to provide a complete photographic based register to the old (Hebrew) tombstones on the cemeteries.

-3. Jews in the Marriage Register by Allan Falk
+3. logo Jews in the Marriage Register by Allan Falk

 • A list of Jewish men who have paid a special fee "kopulationspenge" allowing them to contract marriages in Copenhagen 1735-1810